atomheartdani/climbers-soul-caiarosio-backend/README.md

 ## Database access

-In order to establish a connection to the database you must create a `login.php` file starting from the `php/config/include/login.php_template` file provided
+In order to establish a connection to the database you must create a `config.php` file starting from the `php/config/include/config.php_template` file provided

 ## Test environment